Trifolium repens: Companion planting, green manure, and cover crops

 White clover grows well as a companion plant among lawns, grain crops, pasture grasses, and vegetable rows.
 It is often added to lawn seed mixes, as it is able to grow and provide green cover in poorer soils where turfgrasses do not perform well.
 White clover can tolerate close mowing and grazing, and it can grow on many different types and pHs of soil (although it prefers clay soils).
 As a leguminous and hardy plant, it is considered to be a beneficial component of natural or organic pasture management and lawn care due to its ability to fix nitrogen and out-compete weeds.
 Natural nitrogen fixing reduces leaching from the soil and by maintaining soil health can reduce the incidence of some lawn diseases that are enhanced by the availability of synthetic fertilizer.
 For these reasons, it is often used as a green manure and cover crop.

 Culinary uses

 Besides making an excellent forage crop for livestock, its leaves and flowers are a valuable survival food: they are high in proteins, and are widespread and abundant.
 The fresh plants have been used for centuries as additives to salads and other meals consisting of leafy vegetables.
-They are not easy for humans to digest raw, but, this is however easily fixed by boiling the harvested plants for 5–10 minutes.
+They are not easy for humans to digest raw, however this is easily fixed by boiling the harvested plants for 5–10 minutes.
 Native Americans ate some species raw.
 Dried white clover flowers may also be smoked as a herbal alternative to tobacco.